setto29/setto29/README.md

 - 👋 Hi, I’m @setto29
-- 👀 I’m interested in the tech field specifically web development and AI
+- 👀 I’m interested in the tech field specifically web development, healthcare technologies and AI
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development and programming basics on p5.js
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on web development projects or anything I might fancy
 - 📫 How to reach me: tupaslisette@gmail.com

 <!---